LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/getIntegrationData.md

 ### Get API integration status code

-Used to retrieve the HTTP status (response) code returned from execution of the API integration.
+Used to retrieve the HTTP status (response) code returned from execution of an API integration.

 {: .important}
 This method always returns the result of the most recent API integration that was executed.
 Keep this in mind when you have a dialog that contains multiple API integrations.